umm-maybe/serverless-template-gpt-j-6b/README.md

 # 🍌 Banana Serverless

-This repo provides a basic template for using GPT-JT on Bananas serverless GPU platform.
+This repo provides a basic template for using GPT-J-6B on Bananas serverless GPU platform.
 Ready to be used for 1-Click deploy.

-Includes test cases for Text summarization(#1), Question Answering(#2), and Sentiment Analysis(#3).
-For more capabilities see the [HuggingFace GPT-JT demo]([https://huggingface.co/spaces/togethercomputer/GPT-JT))
+~~Includes test cases for Text summarization(#1), Question Answering(#2), and Sentiment Analysis(#3).
+For more capabilities see the [HuggingFace GPT-JT demo]([https://huggingface.co/spaces/togethercomputer/GPT-JT))~~

 ## Quickstart:

-The repo is already set up to run a basic [HuggingFace GPT-JT]([https://huggingface.co/EleutherAI/gpt-j-6B](https://huggingface.co/togethercomputer/GPT-JT-6B-v1)) model.
+The repo is already set up to run a basic [HuggingFace GPT-J-6B]([https://huggingface.co/EleutherAI/gpt-j-6B](https://huggingface.co/https://huggingface.co/EleutherAI/gpt-j-6B)) model.
 1. Run `pip3 install -r requirements.txt` to download dependencies.
 2. Run `python3 server.py` to start the server.
 3. Run `python3 test.py` in a different terminal session to test against it.